Christopher Reeve: Hospitalization

 After five days in which Reeve was heavily medicated and delirious, he regained full consciousness.
-His doctor explained to him his first and second cervical vertebrae had been destroyed and his spinal cord damaged.
+His doctor explained to him that his first and second cervical vertebrae had been destroyed and his spinal cord damaged.
 He was paralyzed from the neck down and unable to breathe without a ventilator.

 Reeve's first thoughts when informed about the seriousness of his injury was he had ruined his life, would be a burden on his family, and it might be best to "slip away".
 He mouthed to his wife Dana, "Maybe we should let me go."
 She tearfully replied, "I will support whatever you want to do, because this is your life and your decision.
 But I want you to know that I'll be with you for the long haul, no matter what.
 You're still you.
 And I love you."
 In what she would later describe as a "sales ploy", she also told him that if he still wanted to die in two years they could reconsider the question.

 After this conversation, and visits from his children in which he saw how much they needed him, Reeve consented to lifesaving surgery and treatment for pneumonia.
 He never considered euthanasia as an option again.